 - Home Modifications-Bathroom Solutions Part 1

-OT Miri uses MedBridge and offers a discounted rate for our readers at $200/year using the Promo Code “OTmiri.”
-This is a $175 discount, which is the best discount available to individual subscribers.
+OT Miri uses MedBridge and offers a discounted rate for our readers at $225/year using the Promo Code “OTmiri.”
+This is the best discount available to individual subscribers.
 If you are a student, you can take advantage of this wonderful resource for $100/year by using the Promo Code “OTmiriStudent” and your .EDU school email.
 Find out more at MedBridge for Students.

 **This section includes affiliate links, which support the continued creation of free content and resources for our community.
 Thank you for your support!